koskath/arete2/course_content/SC/final_md_files/Lecture11/lecture_11_slide_31_img_1.md

+# The image 1 in slide 31 of lecture 11 contains:
 The image contains a two-column list of directives, each followed by an explanation.
 Each directive is bolded, and the text is left-aligned.

 Left Column: